DAOmasons/docs/docs/Rules/decision-making.md

 ## What does the Core DAO decide on?

-The Core DAO makes decisions that fall withing the Core DAO scope.
+The Core DAO makes decisions that fall within the Core DAO scope.
 This includes:

 - **Projects**.
 What client work the DAO agrees to take on as well as internal projects.
   - This includes examining who is working on the project, what the project is, what the project is worth, and who the team lead will be. - This is all summarized in a [Project Request](docs/Templates/project-proposal) that is submitted prior to the meeting.